-Other patterns that are in the teddy bears picnic blanket series include the blanket, the plaid picnic blanket, picnic basket, the kite, picnic table, food for the picnic table, food for the picnic blanket, barbecue apron and utensils, tree, blossoms and swing, teddy bear, child teddy bear and baby teddy bear.
+Other patterns that are in the teddy bears picnic blanket series include the blanket, the plaid picnic blanket, picnic basket, airplane, the kite, picnic table, food for the picnic table, food for the picnic blanket, barbecue, barbecue apron and utensils, pram, tree, blossoms and swing, teddy bear applique, child teddy bear, baby teddy bear, teddy bear with accessories and teddy bear.

 This pattern will be using US terminology.
 If you would like to view the UK version go to teddy bears picnic baby blanket crochet pattern (UK Version).